Gordon McQueen: Personal life

-Since coaching Middlesbrough, McQueen and his wife have lived in the village of Hutton Rudby, North Yorkshire.
-The couple have a son and two daughters, including Hayley who is a sports journalist on Sky Sports and the Red Devils TV channel MUTV.
-Politically, McQueen is a Labour supporter.
+After coaching Middlesbrough, McQueen and his wife lived in the village of Hutton Rudby, North Yorkshire.
+The couple had a son and two daughters, including Hayley, who is a sports journalist.
+Politically, McQueen was a Labour supporter.

-In October 2011, McQueen was diagnosed with cancer of the larynx and started treatment at the James Cook University Hospital, Middlesbrough.
-In January 2021, McQueen was diagnosed with vascular dementia.
+In October 2011, McQueen was diagnosed with laryngeal cancer and started treatment at the James Cook University Hospital, Middlesbrough.
+In January 2021, he was diagnosed with vascular dementia.
 This highlighted the issue of injuries caused to footballers by persistent heading of a ball.
+He died from complications of dementia at home on 15 June 2023, at the age of 70.